Semiarundinaria - Noble Bamboo: Planting and Growing

 - Exposure sun and partial shade

-- Soil type clayey and moist, neutral to acidic
+- Soil type clayey and fresh, neutral to acidic

 - Hardiness -15°C

-The genus Semiarundinaria (family Poaceae) comprises 7 species of bamboos, the most well-known and cultivated being Semiarundinaria fastuosa, Semiarundinaria yashadake and Semiarundinaria makinoi.
-These bamboos, called Medium Bamboos or Noble Bamboos, are native to China and Japan.
-According to botanists, the Semiarundinaria genus is believed to be a hybrid with one parent from the Phyllostachys genus, from which it inherited its upright, almost columnar habit.
+The genus Semiarundinaria (family Poaceae) comprises 7 species of bamboos, the most well-known and cultivated being Semiarundinaria fastuosa, Semiarundinaria yashadake, and Semiarundinaria makinoi.
+These bamboos, known as Medium Bamboos or Noble Bamboos, are native to China and Japan.
+According to botanists, the genus Semiarundinaria is believed to be a hybrid, with one parent likely from the genus Phyllostachys, from which it inherits its upright, almost columnar habit.

-Semiarundinarias are medium-sized bamboos (no more than 10 m tall) with moderate to slow growth.
+Semiarundinaria species are medium-sized bamboos (no taller than 10 m) with a moderate to slow growth rate.
 They are considered running bamboos, especially in warm climates.
-In cooler climates, noble bamboos tend to be far less invasive.
+In cooler climates, Noble Bamboos tend to be far less invasive.

-Noble bamboos have a distinctly vertical and compact columnar habit, forming narrow columns 2 m to 3 m wide.
-The culms are shiny, very straight and cylindrical canes, of a beautiful medium green, streaked with purplish-brown, 4 to 6 cm in diameter (2 cm diameter for Semiarundinaria yashadake and Semiarundinaria makinoi).
-These canes develop beautiful purple hues as they age, especially in sunlight, turning orange in autumn.
-The culms reach up to 10 m depending on the species and bear short shoots along their entire length.
+Noble Bamboos exhibit a compact, vertical, columnar habit, forming narrow columns 2 to 3 m wide.
+The culms are glossy, very straight, and cylindrical, with a beautiful medium green colour, streaked with purplish-brown, and measure 4 to 6 cm in diameter (2 cm in diameter for Semiarundinaria yashadake and Semiarundinaria makinoi).
+These culms develop beautiful purple hues as they age, particularly in sunlight, and turn orange in autumn.
+The culms can reach up to 10 m in height, depending on the species, and bear short branches along their entire length.

-Each shoot carries large, lanceolate green leaves, glossy, about ten centimetres long.
-The foliage is evergreen (down to -15°C), dense and flexible.
-The culm sheaths, pearly and shiny, are semi-evergreen, remaining attached to the canes for 3 months before falling.
-These sheaths also provide a beautiful colour contrast between themselves, the purple canes and the green leaves.
+Each branch carries large, lanceolate, glossy green leaves, about 10 cm long.
+The foliage is evergreen (down to -15°C), dense, and flexible.
+The culm sheaths, pearly and shiny, are semi-evergreen, remaining attached to the culms for about 3 months before falling.
+These sheaths also provide a striking colour contrast between themselves, the purple culms, and the green leaves.

 Semiarundinaria fastuosa, culm and silhouette on the right (© Leonora Enking)

-As with all bamboos, the flowers, pseudo-spikelets, are insignificant and hidden by the foliage.
+As with all bamboos, the flowers, which are pseudo-spikelets, are insignificant and hidden by the foliage.
 They appear intermittently in fine, arching panicles.
 Generally, flowering is very rare.
-The development of an inflorescence leads to the death of the plant, with the culms withering and dying after flowering.
+The development of an inflorescence leads to the death of the plant, with the culms drying out and dying after flowering.

-Semiarundinarias are typically used, due to their compact columnar habit and dense evergreen foliage, to create a magnificent green screen, conceal a view or form a windbreak.
-Allow a planting distance of 1 m to 1.50 m between each bamboo.
-Noble Bamboo can also be planted in the garden as a standalone clump, alongside other bamboos or large trees with Asian inspiration (Japanese Maple, Cornus kousa…).
+Semiarundinaria species are typically used, due to their compact, columnar habit and dense evergreen foliage, to create a stunning green screen, block a view, or form a windbreak.
+Plant them 1 to 1.50 m apart.
+Noble Bamboo can also be planted as a standalone clump in the garden, alongside other bamboos or large trees with an Asian-inspired aesthetic (Japanese Maple, Cornus kousa, etc.).

 Please note: Semiarundinaria fastuosa has been awarded the Award of Garden Merit by the Royal Horticultural Society (RHS) for its exceptional ornamental qualities.